 By Jerry Tardif

-Braker controllers for trailers come in two basic designs: time-delayed, and proportional.
+Braker controllers for trailers come in two basic designs: time-delayed and proportional.

 Time-delayed brake controllers are cheaper and an older design.